 I’ve always had dreams of a Thanksgiving dinner where I could make like two or three types of stuffing – one traditional version, one cornbread variety, and maybe one other.
 But, since my Thanksgiving dinner is just for six people, a second or third type of stuffing would add even MORE leftovers to the massive amount of leftovers we already end up with.

 If you have any Thanksgiving guests who eat a gluten-free diet, they very well could miss out on any stuffing unless you make a special kind just for them.
 And I don’t want anybody to miss out on stuffing.
 This Lentil & Mushroom Stuffing is gluten-free, but I think ANY guest would enjoy a little scoop of it.
-It’s made with a mixture of green and brown lentils, and chock full of goodies like mushrooms, dried fruit, celery, onion and herbs.
+It’s made with a mixture of green and brown lentils (which I already had on hand for my Instant Pot Lentil Soup), and chock full of goodies like mushrooms, dried fruit, celery, onion and herbs.

 - 2 cups water